unChaz/sci-fi-5e/srd/classes/guardian.md

 ### Guardian

-Guardians are warriors who pledged an oath to a cause.
-In exchange for their oaths they have been given a tekcaster and the secret of casting Guardian tekskills.
+Guardians are warriors who pledged an oath to an alien entity, usually lawful-good.
+In exchange for their oaths they have been given a tekcaster and the secrets of casting Guardian tekskills.

 #### Class Features